 Keep in mind that a loyalty program also doubles as a customer relationship management tool, which you can use to collect data from customers and then target them with personalized marketing campaigns.

 A shift to a casual restaurant concept also requires a staffing shift.
 While a takeout-focused restaurant will require more kitchen staff and fewer front-of-house (FOH) team members, this doesn’t mean you have to let staff go.

 Instead, think about repurposing your FOH team.
 You can use them to take drive-thru orders, manage phone or online orders, and pack food to-go.
 If you plan on offering delivery, you may want to hire in-house delivery drivers rather than using ones provided by third-party apps for more control and savings.
 You can even retrain your FOH staff to work as delivery drivers.

 After taking steps one through five, it’s time to make your business model pivot official.
 Create a grand reopening event (keeping social distancing in mind, of course).
 Invite your most loyal customers to this exclusive event to thank them for their support.
 You should also invite press, influencers, family, and friends to spread the word about your new casual restaurant concept.

 It’s important to conduct ongoing marketing after your grand reopening to ensure people who didn’t attend know what to expect from the new incarnation of your business:

-Create buzz around your reopening to kick-off your new concept successfully.
+Create buzz around your reopening to kick-off your new casual restaurant concept successfully.